bjogart/logaine-lorestar/_posts/2023-11-05-intro-to-strongholds.md

 ## Strongholds and You

-The idea of a stronghold is that it is a base, a place where you occasionally touch base and interface with Lesser Beings and a place you can return to and Brood if things don't go your way.
+The idea of a stronghold is that you get a place to build, a place where you govern and interface with Lesser Beings, and a place you can return to and Brood if things don't go your way.

-Your stronghold will be based in the ruins of the Ashen Keep, but do not let that stop you from building something different than a keep.
+Your stronghold will be based in the ruins of the Ashen Keep, but do not let that stop you from building something completely different.
 Who knows?
 You could make it into a _really large_ smith's workshop.
-Just keep in mind that the terminology is here for the benefit of understanding the rules, not the fantasy.
+Just keep in mind that the terminology I use _here_ is different from the terminology _there_: you might build an Establishment in the Ashen Keep, but remains an Establishment, not a Keep.
+And on that note:
+you say Temple[^run],
-You say Temple[^run], but your 1st-level Temple is not yet a grand edifice of marble pillars and golden statues!
+but that 1st-level Temple is not a grand edifice of marble pillars and golden statues!
-Two-room chapel is more like it.
+"Two-room chapel" is probably closer to the truth.
 Rome was not built in a day
 and neither are cathedrals (although I _hope_ fewer sackings will be involved).
 It is just so for other strongholds.
 A 1st-level Keep is not a functioning castle--- take your Ashen Keep, fill in the gaps with lumber, add a palisade, and that is what you get.
-Your 1st-level Tower is built on top of the watchtower but most of the money goes to a functioning roof, blast lining, and filling in the missing bricks.
+Your 1st-level Tower is built on top of the watchtower but most of the money goes to a functioning roof, blastproof lining, and filling in the missing bricks.
-You have to upgrade your stuff to keep it competitive and get that Cathedral-Temple is what I'm saying.
+You have to buy upgrades and boost the economy if you want that Cathedral-Temple.

 ### Who Builds?
 Who Benefits?

 There is space in and around the Bolderwood for a stronghold or three.
-Unfortunately it is _really hard to focus on spell research_ if troops are doing drills right outside your window AND your lab partner is inventing dynamite.
+Unfortunately it is **really hard to focus on spell research** if troops are doing drills right outside your window AND your lab partner is testing their "dynamite" invention.
 Thus the following rule:
 only one character benefits from one stronghold facility at a time.
 One Tower, one researcher.
-If you want more spells researched in the same amount of time, build another tower.
+If you want more spells researched in the same amount of time, build a second tower.

-You can switch who benefits from which facility though: the _extended rest_.
+You can switch who benefits from which facility though when you take an _extended rest_.
-We define these as a continuous period of a week or longer spent governing and generally around your base.
+We define these as a continuous period of a week or longer spent governing and generally hanging around your base.
-As part of it,
-you can switch who governs what stronghold and who reaps the rewards.
+The extended rest will be used to recharge some abilities as well, so Keep it in mind.

 #### Keeps & Cost